-What is Bullying at Work?
-For the purposes of this Code, bullying in the workplace is defined as follows:
+9.8.2 What is Bullying at Work?

+For the purposes of this document bullying in the workplace is defined as follows:

-- "Workplace bullying is repeated inappropriate behaviour, direct or indirect, whether verbal, physical or otherwise, conducted by one or more persons against another or others, at the place of work and/or in the course of employment, which could be reasonably regarded as undermining the individual's right to dignity at work.
-An isolated incident of the behaviour described in this definition may be an affront to dignity at work, but, as a once off incident, is not considered to be bullying". - This Code does not aim to address physical assault at work.
+"Workplace bullying is repeated inappropriate behaviour, direct or indirect, whether verbal, physical or otherwise, conducted by one or more persons against another or others, at the place of work and/or in the course of employment, which could be reasonably regarded as undermining the individual's right to dignity at work.
+An isolated incident of the behaviour described in this definition may be an affront to dignity at work, but, as a once off incident, is not considered to be bullying".

+This document does not aim to address physical assault at work.
 The HSA advises that where it may be a risk, or where it has occurred and is therefore established as a future risk, the employer has and uses a dedicated policy concerning violence and assault and retains and promotes a zero-tolerance approach to such behaviour, from any quarter.
-Violence is a criminal matter and should also be reported to An Garda Siochána.
+Violence is a criminal matter and should also be reported to An Garda Síochána.

-How does Bullying manifest itself within Workplaces?
+9.8.3 How does Bullying manifest itself within Workplaces?

-- In line with the above operational definition, workplace bullying should meet the criteria of an on-going series of accumulation of seriously negative targeted behaviours against a person or persons to undermine their esteem and standing in a harmful, sustained way.
+In line with the above operational definition, workplace bullying should meet the criteria of an on-going series of accumulation of seriously negative targeted behaviours against a person or persons to undermine their esteem and standing in a harmful, sustained way.
 Bullying behaviour is offensive, on-going, targeted and outside any reasonable 'norm'.
 A pattern and trend are involved so that a reasonable person would regard such behaviour as clearly wrong, undermining and humiliating.
-It involves repeated incidents or a pattern of behaviour that is usually intended to intimidate, offend, degrade or humiliate a particular person or group of people but the intention is not important in the identification process. - Bullying activities involve actions and behavioural patterns, directly or indirectly, spoken and/or written and could include the use of cyber or digital means for the goal of bullying.
-Such bullying events, delivered through cyber means, may also be covered by the requirements of the 2005 Act. - Behaviour which makes for a bullying pattern will likely include not just one but a range of the following behaviours: - Exclusion with negative consequences - Verbal abuse/insults - Being treated less favourably than colleagues in similar roles - Belittling a person's opinion - Disseminating malicious rumours, gossip or innuendo - Socially excluding or isolating a person within the work sphere - Intrusion pestering, spying or stalking - Intimidation/aggressive interactions - Excessive monitoring of work - Withholding information necessary for proper performance of a person's job - Repeatedly manipulating a person's job content and targets - Blaming a person for things beyond their control
+It involves repeated incidents or a pattern of behaviour that is usually intended to intimidate, offend, degrade, or humiliate a particular person or group of people - but the intention is not important in the identification process.

+Bullying activities involve actions and behavioural patterns, directly or indirectly, spoken and/or written and could include the use of cyber or digital means (text message communication, Apps, websites, social media platforms, mobile phone / tablet group chats and online forums etc.) for the goal of bullying.
+Such bullying events, delivered through cyber means, may also be covered by the requirements of the 2005 Act.

+Behaviour which makes for a bullying pattern will likely include not just one but a range of the following behaviours:

+- Exclusion with negative consequences,

+- Verbal abuse / insults,

+- Being treated less favourably than colleagues in similar roles,

+- Belittling a person's opinion,

+- Disseminating malicious rumours, gossip, or innuendo,

+- Socially excluding or isolating a person within the work sphere,

+- Intrusion pestering, spying, or stalking,

+- Intimidation / aggressive interactions,

+- Excessive monitoring of work,

+- Withholding information necessary for proper performance of a person's job or duty,

+- Repeatedly manipulating a person's job or duty content and targets,